ShuHuei/ORA_finalproject/README.md

 ## Part I: Analysis Result in Group1

 ### **Data Collection**
-The dataset used for this study is # of confirmed and vaccination data [github](https://github.com/owid/covid-19-data/tree/master/public/data).
+The dataset used for this study is # of confirmed and vaccination data which can be found on [github](https://github.com/owid/covid-19-data/tree/master/public/data).
 The columns *date, new_cases and new_vaccinations* are the variable we use in Group1.
 Then we collect the timeline of the strategies we focus on and type into a excel and then join with the table which includes date, new_cases and new_vaccinations.
 <br>
 <img src="https://github.com/ShuHuei/ORA_finalproject/blob/main/timeline.PNG" width=100% height=100% align="center"/>

-Calculate the transition matrix.
+Then we can use the final table to calculate the transition matrix.

 ### **Markov Decision Process via Value Iteration**
 In each iteration, the algorithm calculates the expected reward for each action under the current state.
 Then, it selects the action which brings the highest reward, and updates the value table of the current state with the maximal reward value.
 The algorithm will stop until the improvement is small enough, which implies convergence.